marceliotstein/wsa-welcomes/README.md

 # wsa-welcomes

-#
-# Animated "Welcome" message display in multiple languages for new WSA website
+Animated "Welcome" message display in multiple languages for new WSA website

-#
-# in progress beginning August 2018
+In progress beginning August 2018